arpegx/PSFunction-Larbaer/README.md

 # Get-FileByDate
 Be Aware of an perhaps "awkful" use of ValidateScript to ensure the usage of an Date-Format according to ISO 8601.
+Works fine, but isn't tested in all of it's unkown behavior.